Whole Beings, Rightly Oriented to God

 Only once has someone mentioned the body: things like nutrition, sleep, and exercise.

-Cortez then asks the students why they didn’t list physical factors, especially since the students, many of whom are counselors, believe them to be important.
+Cortez questions the students about their omission of physical factors, noting that many of them, as counselors, consider these factors important.
 He tends to get two reactions.

 The first is, “Oh, yeah, you’re right.
 I can’t believe I missed that.”
-They then discuss why the word spiritual tends to make people think of disembodied practices, when the Bible teaches a holistic view of humans.
+They explore why the term "spiritual" often leads people to envision disembodied practices, whereas the Bible presents a holistic view of humanity.

-The second reaction is that looking after your body is important, but only inasmuch as they help us read the Bible and pray.
+The second point is that taking care of our bodies is important mainly because it helps us read the Bible and pray.
 In other words, they think that the spiritual matters more than the physical.

 When Cortez asks what practices lead to human flourishing, he gets a completely different list of practices.
 “Why do we think of human flourishing and spiritual formation as different things?” he asks.

-Cortez believes that we need to recapture a view of spirituality that sees us as whole beings — body and soul — rightly oriented to God.
+Cortez believes we should embrace a view of spirituality that recognizes us as whole beings—both body and soul—aligned with God.

 (For more from Cortez, check out his interview with Preston Sprinkle or his book Theological Anthropology: A Guide for the Perplexed.